BuilderIO/partytown/docs/trade-offs.md

 ## Throttled DOM Operations

 DOM operations within the worker are purposely throttled, slowing down their execution compared to the same code running on the main thread.
 (We also see this as a feature.)
 Because their code is running in another thread and needs to send and receive data between the two, it may take a few milliseconds to perform a blocking operation.
+This ties into why [UI intensive scripts](#ui-intensive-third-party-scripts) may not be the best fit for Partytown.

 Partytown does however batch most operations together to reduce the calls between threads.

 ## UI Intensive Third-Party Scripts